SalesforceCommerceCloud/b2c-crm-sync/README.md

 :warning: &nbsp; Only proceed to the next steps if you are able to successfully validate that your Salesforce Platform Configuration Properties are able to successfully authenticate against your scratchOrg. &nbsp; :warning:

-15. Now that the scratch org has been created, the b2c-crm-sync package deployed and the credentials of the user validated, you have to build the Auth Provider that will allow the Salesforce core platform to authenticate with the B2C instance.
+14. Now that the scratch org has been created, the b2c-crm-sync package deployed and the credentials of the user validated, you have to build the Auth Provider that will allow the Salesforce core platform to authenticate with the B2C instance.
 To do so, please execute the following CLI Command:

 ```bash
 npm run crm-sync:sf:authprovider:build
 ```

 > This command will create the Auth Provider into the scratch org and then deploy the related Named Credentials that will leverage it.
-This named credential is then used by the b2c-crm-sync package to perform API calls aginst the B2C Commerce instance.
+This named credential is then used by the b2c-crm-sync package to perform API calls against the B2C Commerce instance.

-16. By executing the `crm-sync:sf:authprovider:build` command, the callback URL of the auth provider will be printed in the CLI console.
+15. By executing the `crm-sync:sf:authprovider:build` command, the callback URL of the auth provider will be printed in the CLI console.
 Please copy this URL and paste it in the Redirect URIs field of the previously created Account Manager Client ID.

 > If you don't find the callback URL of the Auth Provider within the CLI console, you can find it from the Salesforce org.
 To do so, please go to the `Setup` menu, then type in the Quick Find field and search for `Auth.
 Providers` and open the Auth provider named with the B2C Commerce instance name.
 You'll find the callback URL at the bottom of the page.

-17. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
+16. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
 This step is manual as it requires you to validate the authentication flow.
 To perform this action. please go, on the scratch org, to the `Setup` menu, then type in the Quick Find field and search for `Named Credentials`.
 In front of the `<b2c instance name>: B2C: Client Credentials` named credentials, click on the edit button, then click on `Save`.
 Doing an edit of the named credential will start the authentication process behind the scene between the Salesforce core org and the B2C Commerce instance.
 You should be able to see that the named credential has been successfully authenticated when opening back the named credential, as per the following screenshot:

 ![Successfully authenticated B2C Commerce Named Credential](/docs/images/B2C-Authenticated-Named-Credential.png)

-18. Generate the B2C Commerce metadata required by b2c-crm-sync and deploy both the code metadata to the Salesforce B2C Commerce instance by executing the following CLI command:
+17. Generate the B2C Commerce metadata required by b2c-crm-sync and deploy both the code metadata to the Salesforce B2C Commerce instance by executing the following CLI command:

 ```bash
 npm run crm-sync:b2c:build